About the Artist

-Mr. Bellaver’s work spans many media, including metal, stone, wood, and mixed media [principally stainless steel/glass, stainless steel/honeycomb materials, and steel/fiberglass].
+Mr. Bellaver’s work spans many media, including metal, stone, and wood, as well as mixed media which include metals, glass, and/or fiberglass.
+His newest work explores these media through kinetics and light.
 He works in both abstract and representational formats.
-In addition to over 30 pieces of public art, his work is in private collections around the country and in Europe
+In addition to over 30 pieces of public art, his work is in private collections around the country and in Europe.

-After his discharge from the U.S. Army, Mr. Bellaver earned a B.A. in Economics from Saint Vincent College.
+Mr. Bellaver was born and raised in Pittsburgh, Pennsylvania.
+After graduating from Mt.
+Lebanon High School, he worked in construction and earned his Associates Degree from Allegheny Community College.
+After his honorable discharge from the U.S. Army, he earned a B.A. in Economics from Saint Vincent College.
 He has worked as a sculptor full time since 1975.
 He has pursued graduate studies in art at the master’s level at Carnegie Mellon University, University of Pittsburgh, and Northern Illinois University, as well as The School of the Art Institute in Chicago.
-He is a current member of Chicago Sculpture International and International Sculpture Center, and a past member of Chicago Artist’s Coalition, Dupage Art League, Fox Valley Arts Council, Associated Artists of Pittsburgh, Texas Society of Sculptors and South Hills Art League.
+He is a current member of Chicago Sculpture International and the International Sculpture Center, and a past member of Chicago Artist’s Coalition, Dupage Art League, Fox Valley Arts Council, Associated Artists of Pittsburgh, Texas Society of Sculptors and South Hills Art League.

 Sculpture/Guy J. Bellaver is a Verified Veteran Owned Small Business.